AlanaCastillo/project_m1/README (1).md

 ## 🚲**Description**
 Project Module 1 for the Ironhack Data Analytics Bootcamp.
 The aim of this project is to provide users with a list of the nearest BiciMAD or Bicipark stations of different Catholic churches in Madrid.

-This app is the perfect tool to find the nearest BiciMAD station to a place of interest, providing the following options:

-- 🔎 **Explore Mode** - Provides users with a list of the nearest BiciMAD stations to a set of multiple places of interest.
-- 🗺️ **Navigate Mode** - Guides users to the nearest BiciMAD station from a specific place of interest and provides a walking route to get there.

 ## 🚲**Tecnologies**